-Throughout the Review Period, the Audit Committee comprised three independent non-executive Directors, namely Mr. LEE Conway Kong Wai, Mr. HUANG Ming and Mr. LAU, Jin Tin Don.
-Mr. LEE Conway Kong Wai, who has professional qualifications in accountancy, is the chairman of the Audit Committee.
-The Audit Committee held three (3) meetings during the Review Period.
+Throughout the Review Period, the Audit Committee comprised three independent non-executive Directors, namely Ms. ZHOU Hui (who was appointed as the chairman of the Audit Committee with effect from 1 June 2022), Mr. HUANG Ming and Mr. LAU, Jin Tin Don.
+Ms. ZHOU Hui, who has professional qualifications in accountancy, is the chairman of the Audit Committee.
+The Audit Committee held three meetings during the Review Period.
 Executive Directors, senior management and the external auditor of the Company were invited to join the discussions at the meetings.